Lucky-Kashyap/Front-End-Domination-Create-Anything-with-Code/JS Tasks - Mastering practical development challenges/readme.md

 4. Create an unordered list.
 Allow users to add and remove list items dynamically using buttons.

 5. Build a countdown timer that starts when a button is clicked and updates the display in real-time.

+6. Create a tabbed interface where clicking on tabs displays different content sections without page reload.

+7. Display a progress bar that updates in real-time, showing the progress of a task, download, or form submission.

+8. Create a search bar that displays live search results as users type, updating the results without requiring a full page reload.

+9. Build a character counter for a text area or input field, which updates
+   real-time as the user types and enforces a character limit.

+10. Show a progress bar which shows how much page has been scrolled.